FrancesCoronel/personal-website-v3/_posts/2014-05-12-speech-robotics-in-the-workforce.md

 indistinguishability and raised over 40 million to further improve its artificially intelligent algorithms.

 What about drug store pharmacists?
-Well, they’re not going to be replaced quite yet.
+Well, they're not going to be replaced quite yet.
 Recently though, the University of California San Francisco Medical Center launched an automated, robotics-controlled pharmacy at two UCSF hospitals.
 Once computers electronically receive